simeononsecurity/simeononsecurity.ch/content/articles/how-to-create-a-secure-wifi-network/index.en.md

 ## Understand the Importance of Wi-Fi Security

-Before we dive into the steps of creating a secure Wi-Fi network, it's crucial to understand why **Wi-Fi security** is of utmost importance.
+Before we dive into the steps of creating a secure Wi-Fi network, you need to understand why **Wi-Fi security** is of utmost importance.
 A vulnerable or unprotected Wi-Fi network can be an easy target for hackers, who can gain access to your network and compromise your data, including financial information, personal files, and even your online activities.
 By prioritizing Wi-Fi security, you can mitigate such risks and enjoy a safe browsing experience.

 ______

 ## Choose a Strong Network Name (SSID)

 The **network name**, also known as the **SSID (Service Set Identifier)**, is the identifier that distinguishes your Wi-Fi network from others.
-It is essential to choose a unique and memorable SSID that does not reveal any personal information.
+You need to choose a unique and memorable SSID that does not reveal any personal information.
 Avoid using default network names provided by the router manufacturer, as they are often well-known and can make your network an easy target for hackers.
 Create a name that is not easily guessable and does not disclose any details about your location or identity.

 ______